renpy/renpy/sphinx/source/config.rst

     defining automatic images.
 This can be used to remove directory names, when directories contain images.

+.. var:: config.automatic_images_parts = None

+    If this and `config.automatic_images` are not None, this causes Ren'Py to automatically also define composite images.

+    When not set to None, this should be set to a list of strings giving directories that include images which are parts of composite images.

+    Parts are composited from left to right and all parts must be same size.

+    For example, if relative variables are set like below:

+    * config.automatic_images = ["/"]
+    * config.automatic_images_parts = ["body", "face", "sweat", "surplus"]
+    * config.automatic_images_not_necessary_parts = ["sweat"]

+    and your game directly contains, :

+    * eileen/body/b1.png
+    * eileen/body/b2.png
+    * eileen/face/f1.png
+    * eileen/face/f2.png
+    * eileen/sweat/sweat.png

+    then below images are defined :

+    * eileen b1 f1
+    * eileen b1 f1 sweat
+    * eileen b1 f2
+    * eileen b1 f2 sweat
+    * eileen b2 f1
+    * eileen b2 f1 sweat
+    * eileen b2 f2
+    * eileen b2 f2 sweat

+.. var:: config.automatic_images_not_necessary_parts = []

+    A list of strings giving directories including images which are not necessary parts for composite images.

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing